ski-freak/TrackmaniaItemsSorted/README.md

 Most items are in the item mode of the editor and sorted, if you look in the bottom right you can see the folder names as you hover over them.
 There are 10 main folders which all other folders are in:

 * Juice items - Mirrors the structure of the vanilla blocks but with more/different shapes.
-* Road Extentions - More basic road shapes.
+* Road Extentions - More road shapes and transitions between them.
-* Alt Road - Roads that didn't fit into the first road folder, more unique shapes, and items that aren't really roads themselves but intended to be used with them.
-* Platform Extentions - More basic platform shapes.
+* Platform Extentions - More platform shapes and transitions between them.
-* Alt Platform - Platforms that didn't fit in the other platform folders, partial platforms, platform ramps, etc.
 * Inversions - Wallrides, quartarpipes, etc. The fullspeed blocks.
 * Narrow - The narrow platform/road hybrid blocks, as well as teroor's narrow dirt and concrete items.
 * Misc. - Random stuff, tm2 blocks, non vanilla effects, half blocks, etc.